 You may NOT simply send an email with your voting choices in the email body.

 6.3 – Deadline for ballot return for proxy voting

 Ballots sent to the Managing Director to be handled by proxy must be received ON OR BEFORE 17 SEPTEMBER 2008 (one day before the general meeting) in order to be counted.

 Ballots cast via the web page method may be cast at any time up until the Managing Director calls for the voting time to be closed at the general meeting.
 (This will permit electronic votes to be cast after Board candidates have answered questions from members at the general meeting.)

-If a ballot is not received in email or surface mail by the above deadline, the ballot can still be cast by the voting Full Member by appearing in person at the general meeting, and providing the signed, marked ballot when the vote is called.
+If a ballot is not received in email or by fax by the above deadline, the ballot can still be cast by the voting Full Member by appearing in person at the general meeting, and providing the signed, marked ballot when the vote is called.

-Ballots, including those received in email, surface mail, those cast on the web interface, and those cast in person, will be counted when the vote is called in the general meeting.
+Ballots, including those received in email, via fax, those cast on the web interface, and those cast in person, will be counted when the vote is called in the general meeting.
 Results will be announced at the meeting (assuming the tally method results in clear winners), and official minutes taken to reflect the voting.

 – END –

 August 17, 2008